Texas Instruments TI-30X IIS Scientific Calculator

 Working with Fractions

-The TI-30X IIS makes managing fractions straightforward:
+The TI-30X IIS simplifies managing fractions:

-This flexibility allows you to view results in the format most appropriate for your problem.
+This flexibility allows you to view results in the most appropriate format for your problem.

 Performing Statistical Calculations